 Kubernetes vs Terraform: Similarities

-Both tools operate in the DevOps space and are typically set up and configured by the same type of IT practitioners; Site Reliability, DevOps, and Cloud engineers.
+Both tools operate in the DevOps space and are typically set up and configured by the same type of IT practitioners: Site Reliability, DevOps, and Cloud engineers.

-3) Declarative Configuration
+3) Declarative configuration

-4) State Management
+4) State and reconciliation

 The notion of the state exists in both tools, although it is implemented differently.
 Terraform and Kubernetes apply some logic to reconcile the desired state configured in declarative configuration files with the running state.

-6) Well-Suited for Scale
+6) Built for scale

 Terraform and Kubernetes are battle-tested technologies that can support huge scale since they are designed and architected with scaling considerations for modern cloud-native environments.

-7) CI/CD Compatibility
+7) Fit for CI/CD pipelines

 Kubernetes and Terraform synergies